marco-souza/web3-smart-contracts/README.md

 # Web3 Smart Contracts

-This repository is a part of the "Web3 and Smart Contracts" course by The Primeagen on Frontend Masters.
+This repository is a part of the "Web3 Smart Contracts" course by The Primeagen on Frontend Masters.

 The course provides a comprehensive introduction to building decentralized applications using Web3 technologies.

-References:
 - https://frontendmasters.com/courses/web3-smart-contracts/

 ## Prerequisites

+- [Bun](https://bun.sh/) installed for running JavaScript applications
+- [direnv](https://direnv.net/) installed for environment variable management
 - [MetaMask](https://metamask.io/) installed and configured
 - Basic understanding of JavaScript and blockchain concepts

+## Environment Setup

+Ensure you have a `.env` file in the project root.
+The environment variables will be automatically loaded by `direnv`.

 ## Installation